If you feel a bit low, fed up and isolated then you are not alone.

 Many people experience feelings of being trapped, hopelessness, and worthlessness.
 When you do, just ask yourself ‘What do I do when things feel on top of me?’.
 This will remind you of the coping strategies that you normally use.

-If you’re feeling low, then here are some tips that help me:
+If you’re feeling low, then here are some tips that could help improve your mental wellbeing:

 Remember to be kind to yourself and that you’re not alone.